tau-prolog/manual/en/promises-interface.md

 A promise object represents the eventual completion or failure of an asynchronous operation and its resulting value.
 Tau Prolog's `promises` package extends the `pl.type.Session` and `pl.type.Thread` prototypes to add new methods for consulting programs and querying goals, returning promises.

-> **Note:** This interface is experimental and is not yet distributed with the Node.js package.
-To test it you must clone the current repository.

 ## Tau Prolog using promises

 The `promises` package adds three new methods: